numba/llvmlite/README.rst

 Compatibility
 =============

-llvmlite works with Python 2.6 or greater (including Python 3.3 or greater).
+llvmlite works with Python 2.7 and Python 3.4 or greater.

 As of version 0.9, llvmlite requires LLVM 3.7.
 It does not support earlier or later versions of LLVM.